Kazim AliFounder & Editor / firstname.lastname@example.org

 Lindsey BoldtManaging Editor / firstname.lastname@example.org

-Jaye Elizabeth Elijah is the current Nightboat Books Fellow.
+Jaye Elizabeth Elijah is an editor at Nightboat Books.
+They previously served as the Publicity and Communications Coordinator.
 Their words have appeared in Polly Magazine and Rookie Magazine, and were recognized by the Cincinnati Arts Overture Awards.
-Jaye Elizabeth is pursuing a BA in Literary Studies and a BFA in Illustration at The New School, and lives in Brooklyn.
+Jaye Elizabeth holds a BA in Literary Studies and a BFA in Illustration at The New School, and now lives in New Mexico.

 Stephen MotikaDirector & Publisher / email@example.com

 Stephen Motika is the Director & Publisher of Nightboat Books.
-He was for many years on the staff of Poets House in New York City.
-He is the author of the poetry collection Western Practice (2012) and the poetry chapbooks Arrival and At Mono (2007), In the Madrones (2011), and Private Archive (2016).
-He is also the editor of Tiresias: The Collected Poems of Leland Hickman (2009).
-He lives in New York.
+He was on the staff of Poets House in New York City from 2004 through 2017.
+The author of the poetry collection Western Practice (2012) and the poetry chapbooks Arrival and At Mono (2007), In the Madrones (2011), and Private Archive (2016), Motika is also the editor of Tiresias: The Collected Poems of Leland Hickman (2009) and co-editor of Dear Kathleen: On the Occasion of Kathleen Fraser’s 80th Birthday (2017).

 Board of Directors